-Adding Alexa voice control to your smart thermostat is one of the best upgrades you can do to your smart thermostat because it unlocks so much additional functionality.
-If you already have an existing Alexa echo device you can connect your smart thermostat in a few easy steps.
+Adding Alexa voice control to your smart thermostat is one of the best upgrades for your smart home because it unlocks so much additional functionality.
+If you already have an existing Alexa Echo device you can connect your smart thermostat in a few easy steps.
 If you haven’t decided what Amazon Alexa device is right for you our Alexa guide covers the features of each here.

 Ecobee 4 vs Nest Thermostat Homekit Integration